ericoden/titanic/README.md

 - Cabin Number
 - Port of Embarkation

 The app allows you to subset the features used, choose between three different classifiers, and select parameters for each classifier.
 Given a selection of features, the app presents a 2D visualization of the subsetted data, with points colored by outcome.
-Given the selected features, classifier and parameters, the app reports the accuracy, precision, recall of the resulting model, as well as a confusion matrix.
+Given the selected features, classifier and parameters, the app reports the accuracy, precision, recall of the resulting model (on a validation set not used for training), as well as a confusion matrix.